Rachelgit4/webs/README.md

-These are the codes i wrote in code yetu.
+These are the codes i wrote in code yetu